barbieswimcrew/shopware-database-sync/README.md

 The command performs the following steps:

 1. Validates connection parameters
+2. Prompts for SSH password
-2. Creates a dump on the remote server
+3. Creates a dump on the remote server
-3. Downloads the dump
+4. Downloads the dump
-4. Imports into local database
+5. Imports into local database
-5. Automatically cleans up temporary files
+6. Automatically cleans up temporary files

 ### Create Database Dump